springernature/vpat/springer-nature-link.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-Users may use the search function or the provided category browsing links to access any part of this product.
+On most pages of this product, users may use the search function or the provided category browsing links to access any part of this product.
 The main navigation component can also be used to access the main content index pages.
 <br><br>
-This product contains content that is rendered in two separate designs.
-We are in the process of transferring all content from the older design to the newer design.
+A-Z index pages for journals and books have a search function to access any part of this product but do not provide other ways to navigate this product, and do not meet this criterion.
 </td>
 </tr>
 <tr id="headings-and-labels" valign="top">